midani-47/Message-Queues/README.md

 └── DOCUMENTATION.md         # Detailed documentation
 ```

-See [DOCUMENTATION.md](DOCUMENTATION.md) for more detailed information about the implementation and usage of this service.
+Plrsdr see [DOCUMENTATION.md](DOCUMENTATION.md) for more detailed information about the implementation and usage of this service.

-## Common Issues

-- If you have permission issues with the queue_data directory, make sure the directory has proper read/write permissions
-- If authentication fails, check that you're using the correct credentials and token format
-- For any configuration issues, verify your config.json file and environment variables